Sc5N6A9L/claude-branch-tree-viewer/README.md

 - **Branch switching by arrow buttons:** When you use Claude.ai's built-in branch-switching arrows (◀ ▶), the tree updates within ~1.5 seconds (polling interval).
 The MutationObserver catches most changes faster, but some edge cases rely on the poll.
 - **Very large conversations:** Conversations with hundreds of branches may cause slight rendering delays.
 - **DOM changes:** If Anthropic updates Claude.ai's frontend structure, the toolbar button injection or message detection may break.
 The core tree logic (API-based) is more resilient.

-## Contributing

-Contributions are welcome.
-Feel free to open an issue for bug reports or feature suggestions, or submit a pull request.

 ## License